kuldipmori/ansible-with-vagrant/README.md

 2. **VirtualBox**: Vagrant relies on a virtualization provider, such as VirtualBox.
 You can download and install VirtualBox from [the VirtualBox website](https://www.virtualbox.org/).

 3. **Ansible**: Ansible is used to automate configurations on your Vagrant machines.
-Install Ansible on your local machine using your package manager (e.g., `apt`, `yum`, `brew`) or follow the instructions on the [Ansible website](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+Install Ansible on your local machine using your package manager (e.g., `apt`, `yum`, `brew`) or follow the instructions on the [the Ansible-script](https://github.com/kuldipmori/scripts-for-software-install/blob/main/shell/ansible-install.sh).

 Here are the steps: